David Paul Hammer: Criminal history

 Hammer developed a drug addiction after running away from his family's home.
 In 1978, at the age of 19, Hammer visited the emergency room at the local hospital.
-He was high on PCP.
+He was under the influence of phencyclidine.
 After a confrontation with a hospital security guard, Hammer took 3 people hostage using a handgun.
 He was apprehended by police after three hours of failed negotiations.

 Hammer continued to commit criminal offenses following this event.
 The Oklahoma County prosecutors charged him with kidnapping, robbery using a firearm, and shooting with intent to kill.
 The judge convicted Hammer and sentenced him to 400 consecutive years on each count.

-Hammer was placed into federal custody and received the Bureau of Prisons ID# 24507-077.
-He remained in federal custody until his death.
+Hammer was placed into federal custody and remained in custody until his death.